smartcar/java-sdk/README.md

  * [Smartcar Java SDK Documentation][smartcar-sdk-javadoc]

 ## Installation
-The recommended method for obtaining the SDK is via Gradle or Maven.
+The recommended method for obtaining the SDK is via Gradle or Maven through the Maven Central repository.
 Direct download links are also provided below.

 ### Gradle
 ```groovy